plinko-team/plinko/README.md

 ## Case Study

-Learn more about the project [here](http://www.plinkojs.com/about).
+Learn more about the project [here](http://www.plinkojs.com/about), including the challenges of application state synchronization and networked gaming in the browser.

 ## The Team